Metis (American musician): Biography

 Bowes-Little grew up in San Francisco.
 He gained a scholarship to Brown University in Providence, Rhode Island where he studied philosophy and economics, and later studied at the London School of Economics.

 Bowes-Little's first career was as a professional basketball player, after which he worked as a trader for investment banks in New York City and London, including the position of vice president, credit trading at Goldman Sachs, while pursuing a second career as a hip hop artist and poet in the evenings since 2007 under the name Metis (a reference to the Greek language, which he describes as "perceiving the true essence of things").

 He left Goldman Sachs in January 2009 to concentrate on his music and book and film projects.
-His first video-single, "Chameleon", was top 20 in South Africa according to Channel O's playlist information.
-His debut album, The Path, produced with members of M People, and with contributions from Busy Signal, Demarco, 88 Keys, K-Salaam, Dilated Peoples, Soul Diggaz, and Curtis Lynch is due for release in 2010.
+His debut album, The Path, produced with members of M People, and with contributions from Busy Signal, Demarco, 88-Keys, K-Salaam, Dilated Peoples, and Soul Diggaz, released in 2010.
 In late 2009, Metis won four awards at the Exposure Music Awards East ceremony in Cambridge, in the categories Best Male Artist, Best Live!, Best Urban Song ("Hustlin"), and Best Alternative Song ("All In").

 He has written an autobiography, The Trade, which has been picked up by a literary agent and with which he has tried to interest Hollywood directors with a view to turning it into a film.

+He went back into mainstream finance with a portfolio manager role at Bluecrest Capital Management in January 2012.

+In 2016, he shifted again, joining J.P.
+Morgan’s private bank in March.
+After 18 months he became the founder and managing partner at Bracket VC.